Quick Start

 • Include your API Key in the headers.

-Here is an example of how to perform a query using Python:
+Here's how to perform a query using Python:

 # Define the query